By Rich Feczko, Director of Systems, Standards, Innovation & Global Support

 We go beyond basic cleaning to disinfect surfaces and interrupt the transmission of these microorganisms.
 All high-touch surfaces in patient rooms are cleaned and disinfected.
 High-touch surfaces include:

 Light switches, sink faucets, restroom door handles; toilet and flusher; bed handrails, bedside tables, shower handle and rail; telephone; remote control/call button and overhead table.

 The Right Products

-We’ve developed a strategic relationship with several products manufacturers to identify the best product to fit each threat.
+Once common high-touch surfaces are identified, hospitals must make sure to use products that adequately address the threat posed by superbugs.
+We've developed a strategic relationship with several product manufacturers to identify the best product to fit each threat.
 On a daily basis, it means we use one-step, EPA-registered hospital disinfectants for cleaning and disinfecting high-touch surfaces and CDC-recommended Environmental Protection Agency (EPA)-registered disinfectants that kill C. diff spores.

-For example, Clorox Healthcare is one of our strategic partners.
+Clorox Healthcare, for example is one of our strategic partners.
 Multiple studies have demonstrated that bleach disinfectants can reduce C. diff transmission in a hospital setting.

 The Right Technology